-The Company may apply for an additional 5 years for either license following year five of the initial licence.
-Thereafter, the Company may apply for a license for up to 6 additional years, in 2 year license increments.
+The Company may apply for an additional 5 year term for either license following year five of the initial licence.
+At the expiration of the second licence period (years 6-10), the Company may apply for a new 3-year licence for years 11 to 13.
+Thereafter, the Company may apply for additional 3-year licences for years 14 to 16, 17 to 19 and 20 to 22.
 The Company will be required to pay additional license fees and will be obligated to incur minimum eligible exploration expenses for such years.